 - Hericium erinaceus (Lion’s mane)

-Among the extensively studied mushrooms for IBD is Lion’s mane as it has been found to potential to alleviate the overall effects of inflammation in the gastrointestinal lining.
+Among the extensively studied mushrooms for IBD is Lion’s mane as it has the potential to alleviate the overall effects of inflammation in the gastrointestinal lining.
 Based on studies, Lion’s mane extract has helped heal the damage in the colon in subjects with IBD.
 It also has the potential in supporting the growth of probiotic bacteria that could improve nutrient absorption, synthesis of vitamins, and overall gut health, all of which can improve the management of IBS as well.
-Moreover, it has been found to improve the regulation of inflammatory factors, which would alleviate the progression of IBD.
+Moreover, it improves the regulation of inflammatory factors, which would alleviate the progression of IBD.

 - Ganoderma lucidum (Reishi)

 This medicinal mushroom shows a strong anti-inflammatory activity, which if taken regularly, can gradually decrease pro-inflammatory factors for the long-term.
 A study using Ganoderma extracts in IBD patients has indeed shown the inhibition of pro-inflammatory cytokines, which in turn would regulate the immune response and reduce the effects of IBD.